aklinker1/zeta/README.md

 The client is type-safe, both input parameters and the response types.

-When the response status is &gte; 400, a `ClientError` is thrown instead of returning a response.
+When the response status is ≥400, a `ClientError` is thrown instead of returning a response.
 It contains the same details as the error thrown on the server.

 ```ts
 try {